 Who identifies a child with SEN?

-Early identification is very important in SEN and it is the job of everyone to work together to achieve this.
+Early identification is very important in SEND and it is the job of everyone to work together to achieve this.
 Parents or other agencies may inform us of a child's development.
 Staff may also become aware that a child is experiencing difficulties through their observationd & monitoring.

 - Key workers/nursery staff